 Cramlington Town Council will support the following objectives:

-- Projects that develop the skills of community members / groups
+• Projects that develop the skills of community members / groups

 To apply for the Cramlington Community Chest Grant you must meet the following criteria;

-- Your organisation must be a not for profit – voluntary, charitable or community organisation
+• Must be a not for profit – voluntary, charitable or community organisation

-- Cramlington based or have a significant presence in the town
+• Be Cramlington based or have a significant presence in the town

-- Have a written constitution / governing documents
+• Have a written constitution / governing documents

-- Have unrestricted funds of no more than £10,000
+• Have reserves of no more than £10,000

 COMPLETING YOUR APPLICATION